madhurabhat1991/Deal-Avatar/README.md

 ![image](https://user-images.githubusercontent.com/70220146/119933822-6fda6180-bf4a-11eb-8fbf-1348fe0fd961.png)

 #### Forums page
-- On Forums page, user can create a new thread and see the list of threads.
+- On Forums page, user can create a new thread and see the list of threads
 - By clicking on a thread user can check the thread details, vote up/down, post a comment
 - A thread with votes >= 2 will be sent to editor for approval
 - Once editor approves a thread, a thread becomes a deal